KevinWorkman/HappyCoding/tutorials/javascript/_posts/2022-05-28-react-library.md

 # A Brief History

-React was created by a developer within Facebook named [Jordan Walke](https://twitter.com/jordwalke) in 2011.
+React was created by developers within Facebook in 2011.
 React was used to (re)build parts of Facebook and Instagram, and then React was released as open-source in 2013.

 Although React is open-source, it's still owned and maintained by Facebook.
 Since 2013, React has grown to include React Native, which is a similar framework designed for mobile app development.